 Last year I began my quest for expert canning processes.
 Not that there was a lack of expertise, it’s just the experts were fewer and farther between.

 The county fair reined.
-Two names were synonymous with canning: a mother-and-son team, whose canned tomato sauce, salsa, relish and ketchup were racking up accolades at fairs in Giles, Maury, Lincoln and Lawrence counties.
+Two names were synonymous with canning: a mother-and-son team, whose canned tomato sauce, salsa, relish and ketchup were racking up accolades at county fairs.

 Junette Young and her son, Tracy, appreciated the beauty of a preserved tomato in all its incarnations.
 For them, a righteously canned tomato in winter promised a taste of summer in stew, chili and spaghetti.

 They confided that the secret to canning was not in the technique.
 The winning ticket was labeled with a straightforward directive for anyone with a water bath canner.
 Grow your own favorite varieties, and then pick a few to preserve.
 For best flavor, process only a few jars at a time.
 (Note: The number of tomatoes is not specified, as it varies depending upon the size of the water bath canner.)